bojackchen/digital-flow/README.md

 The command `placeDesign` by default is timing-driven (`setPlaceMode -timingDriven true`) and pre-placement optimization is also enabled (`deleteBufferTree`, `deleteClockTree`).
 The option `-inPlaceOpt` would force in-place optimization to be performed.
-Note that if you have run trial placement and routing, it is important to reset `-fp` option after that.
+Note that if you have run trial placement and routing, it is important to reset `-fp` option back to `false` after that.
 ```console
 encounter 1> placeDesign -inPlaceOpt
 ```